 Other oversized planes

 An earlier cargo plane with a strange shape was the Aero Spacelines Super Guppy (and its predecessor).
-It is actually still used by NASA!
+NASA actually still uses it!

 And while it doesn’t have a silhouette as strange as the others, the Antonov An-225 is unique.

-The Soviet-built plane (only one was built) has 6 engines and is the heaviest aircraft ever built.
-It also has the largest wingspan of any aircraft in operational service.
+The Soviet-built plane (only one was built) had 6 engines and was the heaviest aircraft ever built.
+It also had the largest wingspan of any aircraft in operational service.
+It was sadly destroyed in the Russian invasion of Ukraine.

 Finally, speaking of weird things flying, it’s still noteworthy to mention the regular 747, and its ability to transport a space shuttle on top of its fuselage.